Portal Setup

 Compiling Portal Assets

 Portal assets are split into many different files, all loaded at different times by different components.
-Below are samples of each file.
-These files contain references to images.
-For communities, you can either prepend a pound sign (#) to denote an image fetched from the community assets or use a normal URL to fetch an image from an external source.
+These samples show file formats and structure.
+Files can contain references to images.
+For communities, either prepend a pound sign (#) to denote an image fetched from community assets or use a normal URL to fetch an image from an external source.
 For example, "#logo.png" fetches the file "logo.png" stored in the community.

 branding.json

-, which if true will hide the "Create Account" link on the login page and redirect the user to the login page if they try to manually visit the registration page.
-There's also an optional agreeToText
+• disable: When set to true, hides the "Create Account" link on the login page and redirects users to the login page if they try to manually visit the registration page

 {